-Open enrollment begins in March of each year.
-Before open enrollment begins, however, students who are currently enrolled are given the opportunity to indicate whether or not they will be returning the next year.
+PCLC enrollment will begin in January of each year for the upcoming school year.
+Students who are currently enrolled will be given the first choice to indicate whether or not they will be returning the next year.
 Once open enrollment begins and we have reached our limit, we will start a waiting list.
 Siblings of students already enrolled will be enrolled first.
-All other students on the waiting list will participate in a public lottery in which a third party will draw lots to determine the order that students will be enrolled as space becomes available.
+All other students on the waiting list will participate in a public lottery in which a third party will draw lots to determine the order in which students will be enrolled as space becomes available.